jdb130496/rdrand/README.md

 Supports latest python version 3.14 just released.

-Works on both intel and AMD ecosystems.
+Works on both intel and AMD chipsets.

 Those interested in msvc compiled rdrand can access it at: https://github.com/jdb130496/code-snippets where along with other examples rdrand folder has been included.
 It has both source and binary wheels compiled with msvc using Visual Studio BuildTools - Portable version of which is available at: https://github.com/Data-Oriented-House/PortableBuildTools